-Parental tax credit is a payment for a newborn baby for the first eight weeks or 56 days after the baby is born.
+Parental tax credit (PTC) is a payment for a newborn baby.

 A newborn baby:

-- changes the number of dependent children in your care.
-Your Working for Families Tax Credits payments may increase.
+- changes the number of dependent children in your care and your Working for Families Tax Credits (WfFTC) payments may increase.

-- is a change in your family.
-You need to tell us about it.
+- is a change in your family and you need to tell us about it.

 How much you can get